holosphere/ioc-translation/01.home/_part2/part2.en.md

 <br><br>

 <span class="column-center">We believe that building yet another system-to-rule-them-all does not represent a way forward.
-Instead, in our opinion, the best way to ensure freedom and justice for all is to integrate existing and future crypto-technologies into an independent, loosely coupled and autonomous ecosystem.<br><br><b>That is why we designed Internet of Coins to support all cryptocurrencies.</b></span>
+Instead, in our opinion, the best way to ensure freedom and justice for all is to integrate existing and future crypto-technologies into an independent, open and autonomous ecosystem.<br><br><b>That is why we designed Internet of Coins to support all cryptocurrencies.</b></span>